 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Group Sequential Tests for Two Proportions procedure window by clicking on Group-Sequential Tests, then Two Proportions.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example4 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Group-Sequential Tests for Two Proportions procedure window by expanding Proportions, then Two Independent Proportions, then clicking on Group-Sequential, and then clicking on Group-Sequential Tests for Two Proportions.
+You may then make the appropriate entries as listed below, or open Example 4 by going to the File menu and choosing Open Example Template.

+Option Value

 Data Tab

 Find (Solve For) Power and Beta

 Power Ignored since this is the Find setting

 Alpha 0.05 (will be calculated from boundaries)

-N1 (Sample Size Group 1) .500
+N1 (Sample Size Group 1) 500

 N2 (Sample Size Group 2) Use R

-R (Sample Allocation Ratio) .1.0
+R (Sample Allocation Ratio) 1.0

-Alternative Hypothesis Two-Sided

-Continuity Correction Checked

-P1 (Proportion in Group 1) .0.53
+P1 (Proportion in Group 1) 0.53

 P2 (Proportion in Group 2) 0.63

-Number of Looks .5
+Number of Looks 5

 Spending Function User Supplied

+Max Time 2

 Times Equally Spaced

+Upper Boundaries 3.5 3.5 3.0 2.5 2.0

 Lower Boundaries Symmetric

-Upper Boundaries .3.5, 3.5, 3.0, 2.5, 2.0

-Max Time 2
+Alternative Hypothesis

+Continuity Correction Not checked